Synergy between cosmological and laboratory searches in neutrino physics: Cosmological probes

-Given that $N_{\rm eff}$ measurements constrain important aspects of particle physics models, it is relevant to consider how they can be improved in the near future.
-Regarding CMB observations, the Simons Observatory~\cite{SimonsObservatory:2018koc} is expected to deliver $N_{\rm eff}$ measurements with $\sigma (N_{\rm eff}) \simeq 0.07$ precision in $\sim 5$ years.
+Given that $\Neff$ measurements constrain important aspects of particle physics models, it is relevant to consider how they can be improved in the near future.
+Regarding CMB observations, the Simons Observatory~\cite{SimonsObservatory:2018koc} is expected to deliver $\Neff$ measurements with $\sigma (\Neff) \simeq 0.07$ precision in $\sim 5$ years.
 This will represent a precision a factor of $\sim 2.5$ better than current Planck constraints.
-In order to go beyond this precision, two disctint types of ultrasensitive CMB experiments are on the table: ground based experiments, such as CMB-S4~\cite{CMB-S4:2016ple,Abazajian:2019eic}, or satellite missions, such as PICO~\cite{NASAPICO:2019thw} or CORE~\cite{CORE:2016npo}.
-In either case, these types of experiments could reach sensitivities at the level of $\sigma (N_{\rm eff}) \simeq 0.03$.
+In order to go beyond this precision, two distinct types of ultrasensitive CMB experiments are on the table: ground based experiments, such as CMB-S4~\cite{CMB-S4:2016ple,Abazajian:2019eic,CMB-S4:2022ght}, or satellite missions, such as PICO~\cite{NASAPICO:2019thw} or CORE~\cite{CORE:2016npo}.
+In either case, these types of experiments could reach sensitivities at the level of $\sigma(\Neff) \simeq 0.03$.

-On the BBN front, it would be desirable to promote further studies of the extraction of the primordial helium abundance as it is the most sensitive element to $N_{\rm eff}$ and current measurements are dominated by systematic effects.
-In addition, provided that the baryon energy density is taken from CMB observations, deuterium measurements are already providing relevant constraints on $N_{\rm eff}$ (see Eq.~\eqref{eq:Neff_DH_omegab}).
+On the BBN front, it would be desirable to promote further studies of the extraction of the primordial helium abundance as it is the most sensitive element to $\Neff$ and current measurements are dominated by systematic effects.
+In addition, provided that the baryon energy density is taken from CMB observations, deuterium measurements are already providing relevant constraints on $\Neff$ (see Eq.~\eqref{eq:Neff_DH_omegab}).
 This is important because ${\rm D/H}$ measurements are not dominated by systematic effects.
-However, the current bottleneck is on the theory uncertainty in the predictions of ${\rm D/H}$ which is as of today dominated by the lack of precise knowledge of the $d+d\to n +{}^{3}\text{He}$ and $d+d\to p +{}^{3}\text{H}$ nuclear reaction rates at the energies of interest for BBN~\cite{Pisanti:2020efz,Pitrou:2020etk,Yeh:2020mgl}.
+However, the current bottleneck is on the theory uncertainty in the predictions of ${\rm D/H}$ which is as of today dominated by the experimental knowledge of the $d+d\to n +{}^{3}\text{He}$ and $d+d\to p +{}^{3}\text{H}$ nuclear reaction rates at the energies of interest for BBN~\cite{Pisanti:2020efz,Pitrou:2020etk,Yeh:2020mgl}.
 Clearly, it is would be desirable to develop experiments that could measure these reactions better~\cite{Mossa:2020gjc,Pitrou:2021vqr}.
-The pay off will be large as this would readily yield improved $N_{\rm eff}$ constraints.
+The pay off will be large, as demonstrated by the recent measurements from the LUNA collaboration~\cite{Mossa:2020gjc}.
+This would readily yield improved $\Neff$ constraints.